EU commission president seeks sanctions, partial trade suspension against Israel over war in Gaza

 Von der Leyen added that the commission “will set up a Palestine donor group next month,” part of which will focus on Gaza’s future reconstruction.
 She said the events in Gaza and the suffering of children and families “has shaken the conscience of the world.”

+The Gaza Health Ministry says 126 Palestinians, including 26 children, have died of causes related to malnutrition since international experts announced famine in Gaza City on Aug.
+22.

 “Man-made famine can never be a weapon of war.
 For the sake of the children, for the sake of humanity.
-This must stop,” she added, to applause in the European Parliament at its meeting in Strasbourg, France.
+This must stop,” Von der Leyen said Wednesday, to applause in the European Parliament at its meeting in Strasbourg, France.

+Israeli Foreign Minister Gideon Saar, in a social media post, said Von der Leyen had succumbed to pressures that undermine Israel-Europe relations.
+He said her actions will embolden Hamas.

-Von der Leyen's comments came the day after Israel’s military warned Gaza City residents to evacuate ahead of its plans to take control of what it portrays as Hamas’ last remaining stronghold and where hundreds of thousands of people remain under conditions of famine.
+Von der Leyen’s comments followed Israel’s military warning on Tuesday to Gaza City residents to evacuate ahead of its plans to take control of what it portrays as Hamas’ last remaining stronghold and where hundreds of thousands of people remain under conditions of famine.

+An estimated 1 million Palestinians — around half of Gaza’s overall population — live in the area of north Gaza around Gaza City, according to the Israeli military and the United Nations.
+Many are exhausted from moving multiple times and unsure if traveling south will be safer.

 The warning came on Tuesday ahead of an Israeli strike targeting Hamas’ leaders in Qatar, where negotiations over ending the war in Gaza appeared at a standstill.
 The warnings directed at Gaza City are the first calling for a full evacuation.